JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Ram_Das_Hyms.md

 Praises of the Guru :—

-When the Name is obtained the mind is satisfied ; without the Name accursed 1s life.
+When the Name is obtained the mind is satisfied ; without the Name accursed is life.
 Let some holy friend who meeteth me point out to me God the Lord of excellence.
 I would be quartered for him who showed me the Name.
 O my Beloved, I live by meditating on the Name.